 In addition to healthy plant-based meals, a weight-bearing exercise routine is essential to strengthening our bones.
 Exercises that increase bone density, combined with nutrient and vitamin dense whole-plant foods, will give your body the best chance it has to be in peak shape well into your later years.

 So when you next hear a dairy advertisement tell you that you need calcium for healthy bones — think about what they aren't telling you.
 It couldn't be easier to strengthen your bones with plant-based and cruelty-free sources of calcium.

 Going dairy-free doesn't mean you have to miss out on all your favourite foods.
 The ever-expanding range of calcium-rich and dairy-free products in supermarkets will cater for all your milk, cheese, chocolate and yoghurt needs!
 Check out the Dairy-free Shopping List for our guide to a whole world of creamy treats that are kind to calves.

 Help save dairy cows and calves from cruelty

 - Send an instant message to the dairy industry asking them to be honest with consumers about the bobby calf trade.

 - Try some delicious dairy-free alternatives that are kind to calves.

-- Order Animals Australia's bobby calf flyer and spread the word in your local community.
+- Download Animals Australia's bobby calf flyer and either print out or share online to help spread the word.

 - Help support Animals Australia's work on behalf of calves and their mums by welcoming a plush, symbolic adopted bobby calf into your life.